carinakoo/ferris-wheel/README.md

 * Tests
 * Memory.
 The searchTerms table should be much smaller by referencing movies by ID rather than the full title string.
 * Features.
 Search on more data fields including title.
 Other possibilities: genre, plot keywords.
 Expose more data for each movie.
 * Error handling.
-Handle potential network errors or throttling issues.
+Handle potential network errors or throttling issues in crawl.
 * Caching.
 Store results for common search queries.
 * Consider another language.
 Is Node appropriate here at scale?